 Step 7: Once a recall is issued, you will receive a notice in the mail regarding the problem and the solution.
 Dealers must fix the defect for free.

-Automakers can also initiate a recall before the government gets involved, but consumers stepping up and identifying issues plays a big role in ensuring manufacturers continue to make safe vehicles.
+Automakers can also initiate a recall of cars before the government gets involved, but consumers stepping up and identifying issues plays a big role in ensuring manufacturers continue to make safe vehicles.
 You might think your one complaint doesn't stand a chance in a database filled with problems, but as Henry explains, NHTSA continually and carefully monitors new and previously submitted consumer complaints, data and other resources to identify defect trends.

 "This is the agency's routine procedure for keeping our eyes and ears open to spot trends that may indicate a safety defect," she said.